 To generate random skills (should the player so choose), roll on table 45 to determine a skill category, and then on tables 46 through 53 to determine specific skills.
 Skills with a number listed in parenthesis after them count as that many skills (Military costs two skill 'slots', for instance), while any with an asterisk in parenthesis have a special cost; see their individual descriptions for more.

 Most skills may be taken at higher levels; a level 2 skill occupies two skill 'slots', while a level 3 skill occupies four.
-Of course it behooves the player to choose each skill they desire, as these will be the primary thing that gets them through a fight, whether with powered or unpowered opponents (aside from any gear they have, of course).
+Of course, it behooves the player to choose each skill they desire, as these will be the primary thing that gets them through a fight, whether with powered or unpowered opponents.
+Aside from any gear they carry, mind you.

 |01-17||Two skills||18-33||Three skills||34-50||Four skills|